 A Permanent Solution to Missing Teeth

-At Stonegate Meadows Dentistry, we see every day how tooth implants can transform our patients’ mouths — and their lives.
-As a permanent solution to missing teeth, dental implants are some of the most innovative solutions in dentistry today.
+At Stonegate Meadows Dentistry, we see every day how dental implants can transform our patients’ mouths — and their lives.
+As a permanent solution to missing teeth, dental implants are some of the most innovative solutions.
 Dental implants can hold a dental crown, bridge or denture in place just like roots of your natural teeth.
-The unique root-like shape of the tapered tooth implants we use provide superb stability, make drilling simpler and placing the implant easier.
-And with dental implants, there is no need to destroy good, healthy tooth structure, which makes it an ideal solution for most patients seeking an improved cosmetic dental appearance.
+The unique root-like shape of the tapered tooth implants provide superb stability, make drilling simpler and placing the implant easier.
+Additionally, there is no need to destroy good, healthy tooth structure.
+This makes dental implants an ideal solution for most patients seeking an improved cosmetic dental appearance.

 Why Choose A Dental Implant?

-After more than 20 years of service, the vast majority of dental implants first placed by oral and maxillofacial surgeons in the United States continue to still function at peak performance.
-More importantly, the recipients of those early dental implants are still satisfied they made the right choice.
-If properly cared for, dental implants can last a lifetime.
+In the United States with more than 20 years of service, the vast majority of dental implants first placed by oral surgeons continue to still work.
+Those patients receiving dental implants are satisfied they made the right choice.
+Dental implants can last a lifetime with proper care.